oscelest/react-dialog/README.md

 ### onClose: callback(dialog: DialogEvent): void

-A callback function which is called when the dialog is dismissed or closed, either through the close button, the overlay, or the Dialog close method.
+A callback function which is called when the dialog is dismissed or closed, either through the close button, the overlay, or the DialogInstance close method.

 ```
 interface DialogEvent<V> {
     value: V
-    dialog: Dialog
+    dialog: DialogInstance
 }
 ```